 – Applying a Soft Splint

 – Final Skill Scenario 2-Submerged Passive Drowning Victim

 – Final Skill Scenario 3-Head, Neck or Back Injury.

 Note there are several ways to care for a spinal injury in the water.
 In this scenario the victim will be face down and the student will need to rotate the victim face up with their choice of any of the different saves for this purpose.

 I have a medical condition can I take the Lifeguard course?

-People with a medical condition or disability should discuss it with their physician and the staff at their local American Red Cross Chapter before beginning this course.
+People with a medical condition or disability should discuss it with their physician and the staff at their local New York State Department of Health Chapter before beginning this course.